Skip to main content

 After starting the application, click on the Add a tunnel button.

-Since we are starting from scratch, we choose Create from scratch
+Since we are starting from scratch, select Create from scratch.

 Private key: {paste}

-This is our client1-privatekey generated at the beginning:
+This is our user1-privatekey generated at the beginning, either through the web browser or terminal.

 DNS servers: 192.168.1.1

-If you want your device to send DNS requests from your internet connection rather than through your router, you can skip this option.
+If you prefer your device to send DNS requests via your internet connection instead of through your router, you can skip this option.

 Endpoint: [externalIP]:[port]